demery-pivotal/demery-pivotal.github.io/content/blog/tacit-dependencies.md

 depends on the state of the partitioned region:
 If the region has a data store, the destination is the data store.
-Otherwise the destination is
+Otherwise the destination is the cluster member that hosts the primary bucket for the entry.
-a remote member.

 The choice of message to send
 depends on the parameters passed to `virtualPut()`: